-Frank Hicks is Manager for Africa of the Katoomba Group Incubator Initiative at Forest Trends.
-In this role, Frank is responsible for leading and strengthening the Incubator projects in East and West Africa and for developing a strategy for growth and coordination with other partner organizations’ initiatives in the region.
-Frank also works as a consultant for Bio-Logical Capital.
-Prior to working with Bio-Logical Capital, Frank was Director of the Business Development Facility at Forest Trends.
-He also was Director of the Sustainable Agriculture Program at Rainforest Alliance, and Vice President with Organic Commodity Products, an organic chocolate company based in San José, Costa Rica.
-Frank has also worked as Program Manager for TechnoServe in Ghana.
-He was the regional representative based in the Philippines for the Biodiversity Conservation Network and worked as a Program Officer with the Ford Foundation based in Nigeria and New York City.
-He is currently a board member of Root Capital and a former board member of the Nature Conservancy’s EcoEnterprises Fund and a former advisor to Ecoagriculture Partners.
-He is also a founder of SourceTrace Systems, a company that develops software applications for remote microfinance and agricultural supply chain transactions.
-Frank earned a master’s degree from Harvard University’s Kennedy School of Government, with a focus on international development, and a bachelor’s degree from Stanford University in Human Biology.
+Frank Hicks is a Senior Advisor at Forest Trends.
+In this role, Frank is responsible for providing strategic advice to several Forest Trends initiatives, notably for the Water Initiative in Mexico, Peru, Ghana, and for potential expansion into other parts of Africa, the Coastal and Marine Initiative in Mexico and the Maldives, and the Communities Initiative in Peru.
+Frank also works as a consultant for a number of other sustainable development and conservation organizations and impact investors.
+Previously Frank worked with Bio-Logical Capital and prior to that he was the Director of the Business Development Facility at Forest Trends.
+He has also worked as the Director of the Sustainable Agriculture Program at Rainforest Alliance and as a Vice President with Organic Commodity Products, an organic chocolate company, both based in San José, Costa Rica.
+Before that Frank was a Program Manager for TechnoServe in Ghana, the Regional Representative based in the Philippines for the Biodiversity Conservation Network and a Program Officer with the Ford Foundation based in Nigeria and New York City.
+Frank is also a former board member of Root Capital and EcoEnterprises Fund and currently serves as a member of EcoEnterprises Fund's impact committee.
+In addition, he is on several technical working groups of the Climate Bond Initiative.
+Frank earned a master's degree from Harvard University's Kennedy School of Government, with a focus on international development, and a bachelor's degree from Stanford University in Human Biology.

 Tel. - +44 (207) 244-8327 | Email - ktenkate (at) forest-trends.org